alien scripts

 And now let me summarize.
 Omnilingual is a wonderfully human tale of science, of fulfilment of the yearning to know.
 The humanity and the science and exploration all fit together perfectly.

 Harlei: Good enough for me!
-I'd like to have been on that expedition!
+I'd love to have been on that expedition!

 Stid: Good boy!
 Shows you aren't limited to blood-and-thunder.